AlexCR97/Courses/REST APIs in-depth/02 Search Requests.md

 ### What is API pagination?

-API Pagination is a technique used in API design to retrieve large data sets in a manageable manner.
-When an endpoint returns a large amount of data, pagination allows the data to be divided into smaller chunks or "pages".
-Each page contains a limited number of records.
+It's a technique used to retrieve large data sets in a manageable manner.
+When an endpoint returns large amounts of data, pagination allows the data to be divided into smaller "pages", each with a limited number of results.

 **API pagination benefits:**